elixirprogrammer/ex_banking/README.md

 - Users can be created in the system with a string, a user will be a process in the system created with a registry, and a backup process to maintain the state when process interrupted or restarted.

-- Users can deposi money for any currency.
+- Users can deposit money for any currency.

 - Users can withdraw money from any currency.